OutSystems/docs-product/src/develop/ui/patterns/web/utilities/fieldset.md

     ![](<images/fieldset-image-5.png>)

-1. Add the relevant content to the placeholder, for example, textboxes and labels.
+1. Add the relevant content to the placeholder, for example, text boxes and labels.

     ![](<images/fieldset-image-8.png>)